Sustainably protecting our coastlines from climate change (REF 2021)

 What is the impact of this research?

-The new breakwater design from Dr Jayaratne and Dr Abbas uses steel – a more sustainable material – which helps reduce concrete's carbon footprint and build equally as strong defences.
+The new breakwater design from Dr Jayaratne and Dr Abbas uses steel – a more sustainable material – which helps reduce concrete's carbon footprint and build equally strong defences.

 The low-carbon concrete mix produced a 40 per cent smaller carbon footprint compared to traditional concrete.
 The costs and emissions of construction are lower as a result, and the final product is just as strong as a traditional breakwater.
-Recent construction projects in Malaysia have began incorporating the design.
+Recent construction projects in Malaysia have begun incorporating the design.